 - Always shut down the system properly.
 Do not simply turn off power to the system.
-Use a standard system shutdown tool, such as the shutdown command. - Never remove a filesystem physically (pull out a hard disk) without first turning off power. - Never physically write-protect a mounted filesystem, unless it is mounted read-only. - Do not mount filesystems on dual-hosted disks on two systems simultaneously.
+Use a standard system shutdown tool, such as the shutdown(8) command. - Never remove a filesystem physically (never pull out a hard disk) without first turning off power.

+- Never physically write-protect a mounted filesystem, unless it is mounted read-only. - Do not mount filesystems on dual-hosted disks on two systems simultaneously.

-The best way to insure against data loss is to make regular, careful backups.
+The best way to ensure against data loss is to make regular, careful backups.

-In some cases, XFS filesystem corruption, even on the root file system, can be repaired with the command xfs_repair.
-For more information about xfs_repair see "Checking XFS Filesystem Consistency With xfs_check and xfs_repair" on page 32
+In some cases, XFS filesystem corruption, even on the root filesystem, can be repaired with the command xfs_repair.
+For more information about xfs_repair(8) see the man page and "Checking Filesystem Consistency" on page 16